NeofytosP/Project-Big-Data-Management-and-Processing-Course/README.md

 ### Cloud MongoDB Schema
-The cloud database will use the same schema as the local database but because of resources limitations indexes are created only for:
+The cloud database will use the same schema as the local database but because of resources limitations only 1 million data are being stored and indexes are created only for:

 - artist_name